 The UV treatment process is an extremely rapid physical process that causes a molecular rearrangement of the genetic material (known as DNA) of the microorganism which renders it inactive and incapable of causing infection.
 Due to individual cell make up, different organisms require different levels of UV energy for their destruction.
 This energy level is known as dosage.

-UV disinfection is an environmentally friendly technology and uses no chemicals and forms no by-products, unlike chlorine which produces carcinogens and pollutes the environment.
+UV for wastewater disinfection is an environmentally friendly technology and uses no chemicals and forms no by-products, unlike chlorine which produces carcinogens and pollutes the environment.

 UV systems are energy efficient, with failsafe and simple operation and lower running costs.
 Compact in nature, UV systems use small footprint, saving valuable real estate especially in urban environments.